 I think this is the area of the visa process that trips people up the most because it can be confusing trying figure out if you need a tourist or transit visa.
-But this is the best way to look at it: if you are leaving the airport when you land in Russia, then you are a tourist and you need a tourist visa to Russia.
+But this is the best way to look at it: if you are exiting the airport when you land in Russia, even on a layover that is less than 24 hours as I did on my first trip to Moscow, then you are a tourist and will most likely need a tourist visa to Russia.
+Simple.

 5 – Apply for your visa.